 |Total amount of risk exposures for credit valuation adjustment (CVA)||2,175||2,463|

 |Total amount of risk exposures relating to large exposures in the trading book||0||0|

 |Total risk exposure after adjustment||611,490||572,458|

 Operating segments of the Volksbanken Raiffeisenbanken Cooperative Financial Network

 Bank operating segment

-The leasing business saw a decrease in net operating interest income (excluding income from long-term equity investments) in 2016.
-This year-on-year fall was largely attributable to a decline in net operating interest income in the real-estate leasing, automotive trade, and vehicle fleet businesses, which, together with international business, have been defined as non-core business and are being scaled back.
-Against a backdrop of continuing low levels of interest rates and a further small reduction in the volume of finance leases, interest income sank as existing leases with higher rates of interest were progressively replaced by new leases with lower rates of interest.
+The leasing business saw a slight contraction in net interest income in 2017.
+This year-on-year fall was attributable to a reduction in net income from equity investments and, in particular, a decline in net interest income in the real-estate leasing, automotive trade, and vehicle fleet businesses, which, together with international business, have been defined as non-core business and are being scaled back.
+However, the increase in net interest income in the core business largely offset the decrease in the non-core business.

 Retail operating segment

 The net interest income generated by the Retail operating segment amounted to €16,489 million in 2017 and was therefore again slightly lower than the prior-year amount of €16,618 million.
 In the Retail operating segment, volume growth only partly offset the sustained negative effects of the ECB’s low-interest-rate policy.
 Moreover, lower contributions to income from LuxCredit foreign currency lending reduced the level of net interest income in 2017.
 Despite unrelentingly fierce competition and the challenging interest-rate environment, net interest income from consumer finance business increased thanks to buoyant consumer demand throughout the year.